-FDA advisers recommend Pfizer-BioNTech coronavirus vaccine, with agency action expected soon
+FDA advisers recommend Pfizer-BioNTech coronavirus vaccine; agency action expected soon

 The thumbs’ up from the FDA’s vaccine advisory committee was the culmination of an all-day meeting during which the panel heard presentations on the safety and effectiveness of the vaccine, including plans to monitor its longer-term safety.

-The key moment came at the end of the meeting when the agency asked its independent advisers: “Based on the totality of scientific evidence available, do the benefits of the Pfizer-BioNTech COVID-19 Vaccine outweigh its risks for use in individuals 16 years of age and older?”
+The key moment came at the end of the meeting, just after 5:30 p.m.
+Eastern, when the agency asked its independent advisers: “Based on the totality of scientific evidence available, do the benefits of the Pfizer-BioNTech COVID-19 Vaccine outweigh its risks for use in individuals 16 years of age and older?”

+The committee voted yes, 17 in favor, four against and one abstained.
+Panel members did not have an opportunity to explain their votes, but at least two dissenters objected to inclusion of 16- and 17-year-olds, given the low risk of severe disease in that age group and how few had participated.

+“My ‘no’ vote was because of the inclusion of 16- 17-year-olds,” said David Kim, director of the division of Vaccines in the Office of Infectious Disease and HIV/AIDS Policy.
+“I would have voted ‘yes’ most enthusiastically had the language been ‘. . .
+18 years of age and older.’ “

+Panel member Paul Offit, a pediatrician and vaccine expert at the Children’s Hospital of Philadelphia, vehemently that argument.

+“Kids in our hospital have had cardiac anomalies,” he said.
+“We have clear evidence of benefit, and all we have on the other side is theoretical risk.”

 If as expected, the FDA follows quickly with an emergency authorization, the shots will start being moved to the states within 24 hours, according to officials at Operation Warp Speed, the Trump administration’s effort to accelerate the development and delivery of vaccines.
-Inoculations could begin early next week, officials say.
+Inoculations could begin early next week.

-FDA Commissioner Stephen Hahn confirmed Thursday in an interview on NBC’s Today show that the agency intended “to act quickly” if the committee issued a favorable recommendation.

-After the FDA authorization, an advisory committee to the Centers for Disease Control and Prevention will vote on whether to recommend the vaccine and for whom.
+After the FDA authorization, an advisory committee to the Centers for Disease Control and Prevention will vote on whether to recommend the vaccine and for which groups.
 First in line to be inoculated are health care personnel and residents and staff of long-term care facilities, according to previous recommendations from the CDC panel.
 But states will have the final say on who gets the first shots and where they are administered.
 Those considerations are complicated by extreme logistics challenges, including the sub-Antarctic storage temperatures the vaccine requires.

+Kathrin Jansen, Pfizer’s head of vaccine research and development, told the panel that “with the high efficacy and good safety profile shown for our vaccine, and the pandemic essentially out of control, vaccine introduction is an urgent need,”

-During the meeting on Thursday, committee members pressed the FDA on the safety of the vaccine, including raising questions about the allergic reactions that a new issue that cropped up on Wednesday when British regulators ordered hospitals to not give the shots to people who have a history of “significant” allergic reactions.
+During the meeting, committee members pressed the FDA on the safety of the vaccine, including raising questions about the allergic reactions that a new issue that cropped up on Wednesday when British regulators ordered hospitals to avoid giving the shots to people who have a history of “significant” allergic reactions.
 That directive came after two health care workers had adverse reactions after receiving the first dose of the vaccine, which British regulators authorized last week.
 British authorities said both workers have a history of serious allergies.

-In its review of the Pfizer vaccine, the FDA found a slightly higher number of adverse events — “potentially representing allergic reactions” — in the group that received the vaccine, compared with those who got the placebo. its review of the Pfizer data.
-There were 137 “hypersensitivity-related” reactions to the vaccine, compared with 111 such events in the placebo group.

 Susan Wollersheim, a medical officer in the FDA’s Office of Vaccines Research and Review, said the FDA has asked Pfizer to monitor vaccine recipients for “anaphylactic reactions” as a potential risk following the British reports.

-But much remains unknown about the cases in the United Kingdom, and experts said more data was urgently needed.
+Much remains unknown about the cases in the United Kingdom, and experts said more data was urgently needed.
 A specific study could be done to see if the vaccine carried risk to people with severe allergies.

 “There are tens of millions of people in this country that carry EpiPens because they have peanut allergies and egg allergies.
 They are going to believe that they can’t get this vaccine.
-That is a lot of people,” said Paul Offit, a vaccine expert at the Children’s Hospital of Philadelphia and a member of the advisory committee.
+That is a lot of people,” Offit said.

+In its review, the FDA found a slightly higher number of adverse events – “potentially representing allergic reactions” – in the group that received the vaccine, compared with those who got the placebo.
+There were 137 “hypersensitivity-related” reactions to the vaccine, compared with 111 such events in the placebo group.
+But there were no cases of anaphylactic reactions in the trial.

 Pregnant women have been excluded from coronavirus vaccine trials, but FDA’s limited data doesn’t suggest a specific risk to pregnant women or a fetus.
 Doran Fink, deputy director of the FDA’s Division of Vaccines and Related Products Applications, said the agency is expecting later this month a developmental and reproductive toxicity study in animals that could help elucidate any risks, but will likely allow pregnant women and their doctors to decide whether or not to take the vaccine.